AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

  2. Select the _Task_ (e.g. AIR - Desktop, AIR - Android, Flash, etc.)
  3. Under Use a specific SDK for this task, choose an SDK from the dropdown.

-If set to _None_, the Task automatically uses the default SDK (the first entry in the `Installed SDKs` list).
+If set to _None_, the Task automatically uses the default SDK (the first entry in the `Known SDKs` list).

 Library Tasks always use the Project SDK and cannot override it.